GeekNeuron/StringT/README.md

 * To add or edit translations:
     1. Identify or add a unique `data-translation-key` to the HTML element in `index.html`.
     2. Add the corresponding key and translated string to both `en.json` and `fa.json`.
-    3. The `js/script.js` file handles fetching and applying these translations.
+    3. The `js/i18n.js` module handles fetching and applying these translations.

 ### Managing SVGs

 * SVG graphics are stored as individual `.svg` files in the `svg/` folder.
-* In `index.html`, placeholders (e.g., `<div id="intro-svg-placeholder" class="svg-placeholder-container"></div>`) are used.
+* In `index.html`, placeholders (e.g., `<div id="intro-svg" class="svg-placeholder-container"></div>`) are used.
-* The `js/script.js` file dynamically fetches the content of these SVG files and injects them into their respective placeholders.
-This keeps `index.html` cleaner and improves initial load time.
+* The `js/svg_loader.js` module dynamically fetches the content of these SVG files and injects them into their respective placeholders.
-* Ensure SVG filenames match the identifiers used in the loading script (e.g., `svg/intro-visual.svg` for `intro-svg-placeholder`).
+* Ensure SVG filenames match the identifiers used in the `svgPlaceholdersMap` in `js/main.js`.

 ## Technologies Used